Speechpad/APILite/README.md

 APILite
 =======

-A simple PHP class wrapping the Spaachpad API functionality.
+A simple PHP class wrapping the Speechpad API functionality.

 Note for Ruby users: Upworthy makes available a Speechpad API Client as a Ruby gem (https://github.com/upworthy/speechpad)